Darryl Sutter: San Jose Sharks

 After a two-year hiatus from coaching, Sutter returned to the NHL in 1997–98 season as head coach of the San Jose Sharks under general manager Dean Lombardi.
 The Sharks in the previous season finished with a dismal 27–47–8 record good enough for second last in the NHL.
-In his first season behind the bench Sutter led the Sharks to a 34–38–10 record and the first playoff appearance for the franchise in three seasons, losing in the first round to the Dallas Stars four games to two.
+In his first season behind the bench, Sutter led the Sharks to a 34–38–10 record, which was eighth in the Western Conference and sixteenth in the NHL.
+The Sharks made their first playoff appearance in three seasons, losing in the first round to the Dallas Stars four games to two.

-In the 1998–99 season Sutter improved on his previous regular season record finishing 31–33–18, but once again losing in the first round of the playoffs to the Colorado Avalanche four games to two.
+In the 1998–99 season Sutter improved on his previous regular season record finishing 31–33–18, which was seventh in the Western Conference and fifteenth in the NHL.
+Despite the two-point increase in the regular season record, the Sharks once again lost in the first round of the playoffs to the Colorado Avalanche four games to two.

-In the 1999–2000 season Sutter improved on his previous regular season record finishing 35–30–10–7.
-In the playoffs the Sharks defeated the St. Louis Blues in seven games then fell to the Dallas Stars four games to one.
+In the 1999–2000 season Sutter improved on his previous regular season record for the third season in a row, finishing 35–30–10–7, which was eighth in the Western Conference and fifteenth in the NHL.
+The team was led by Owen Nolan, who tallied 44 goals, second in the NHL behind Pavel Bure.
+In the playoffs the Sharks defeated the St. Louis Blues in the first round in seven games, then fell to the Dallas Stars four games to one.